waywall

 Run

-/home/username/waywall/build/waywall, run/home/username/waywall/build/waywall/waywall). - The wrapper command for your instance in the next step should also use this path instead of
+/home/username/waywall/build/waywall, run/home/username/waywall/build/waywall/waywall). - The wrapper command for your instance in the next step should also reflect this path in your launcher. i.e., instead of

-- Use the absolute path to the waywall executable if this doesn't work (i.e. if you built waywall in
+- Use the absolute path to the waywall executable and verify it works (i.e. if you built waywall in

 -